-Healthy eating habits along with regular moderate exercise are mainstays for a sound lifestyle and a long lifespan.
+Healthy eating habits with regular moderate exercise are mainstays for a sound lifestyle and a long lifespan.
 To establish a healthy eating pattern, it is important to understand the types of food and the nutritional requirements of our bodies.

-Energy-rich foods, body-building foods, and protective foods.
-As the name suggests, energy-rich foods are the ones that provide our body and mind with the much-needed fuel required to perform daily activities in our personal and professional lives.
+Energy-rich foods provide enough fuel to our body and mind to perform daily activities.
 Foods that can be categorized as energy-rich are high in carbohydrates and fats.
 Carbohydrates are the primary and instant source of energy for the body.
 They power every system in the body, including the brain, heart, muscles, and internal organs.
 They can be classified into simple or complex based on the complexity of the sugars they contain and the number of steps required to break them down before they can be utilized by the body.

 Simple carbohydrates are ready to absorb and enter your bloodstream very quickly.
 They act as instant fuel.
 Avoid the carbohydrates except in high activity states.
 As all excess carbohydrate gets converted to fat and gets stored in the body.
 Complex carbohydrates take time to absorb and digest to provide more energy.
 Whole-grain bread, brown rice, whole-wheat pasta, and vegetables are rich in complex carbohydrates.
 They are also rich in important nutrients like vitamins and minerals.
 The other source of fuel for the body is fat.
 The body uses fat as a source of energy to exhaust the readily available carbohydrates.

 Related read: 10 Benefits of Eating Healthy Food